Did you know that the way we use our time influences what we can achieve?

 Yes, there is a certain time of the day when it’s best for you to study.
 All you need to do is to pinpoint this period.

-We’re all different, and what works for your friend may not work for you, but you can still follow some general guidelines:
+All humans are unique, and what suits your friend may not work for you, but you can still follow these general guidelines:

 🟡 Morning

-• If you remember what we told you about the morning peak in energy levels, you’ll understand that the morning is a great time to study!
-We suggest you tackle the most difficult tasks during these peak hours.
+- If you remember what we told you about the morning peak in energy levels, you’ll understand that the dawn is a great time to study.
+Try tackling the most demanding tasks during these peak hours.

 🟢 Afternoon